 Part of a conversation I had with my Grandmother.
 Recorded on a random Saturday morning, in December 2019.

-Context: I was seeking guidance on a new creative project.
+Context: I was seeking guidance on this project.
 We also discussed childhood, work, imagination, and staying connected.
-This is some of what she said.
+This is some of what she told me.

 Edited for brevity 🎙